 If I can find the time I wil integrate the documentation text file with the sources to produce a good documentation set using Doxygen.

-This software was converted from a classic object code library to a template library by William DeVore.
+William DeVore did the initial conversion from a classic object code library to a template library.
 Jiri Ecer added some extra constructors that create a quaternion from its exponential form q = r * e^(n_hat * theta), where n_hat is a unit vector.

 The strength of the templates are that you can use them to generate unusual types of matrices and vectors, like a matrix of quaternions, a vector of square matrices, etc. Nevertheless these unusual datatypes can be very useful for some particular problems.
 (Please, let me know if you generated some weird-but-useful datatypes with the CwMtx templates.)